You must have permission to stay (‘leave to remain’). This can be in any immigration category, or a combination of different immigration categories.

 You cannot count time spent in:

-- a prison, young offender’s institution or secure hospital
+- a prison, young offender institution or secure hospital

-- the Republic of Ireland, Isle of Man or Channel Islands
+- Ireland, the Isle of Man or Channel Islands